AuckeBos/BunqYnabConnect/README.md

    as `<PORT>` in the rest of this file.
 4. In principle, all code is run inside a docker image.
 Therefore, you do not have to install anything on your host, with the following exceptions:
-   - You should have docker installed, to build the image and run the container
+   - You should have docker and docker-compose installed, to build the image and run the container
    - You should have python version >=3.8 installed
    - As described below, a one-time setup needs to be ran on the host.
 One library is needed for this: the bunq-sdk.
 It is used to generate a configuration file, used